 (5) An instrument under this section is subsidiary legislation for the purposes of the Interpretation Act 1984.

-[Section 6A inserted by No. 68 of 2004 s.
+[Section 6A inserted: No. 68 of 2004 s.
 89.]

 7. Relationship with other Acts

 (1) If a provision of this Act is inconsistent with a provision of the Radiation Safety Act 1975, the latter provision prevails to the extent of the inconsistency.